Southern California University of Health Sciences

-Southern California University of Health Sciences (SCUHS) is a private university located in Whittier, California and specializing in the health sciences.
-Academics are organized into four colleges and schools: the Los Angeles College of Chiropractic, the College of Eastern Medicine, the College of Science & Integrative Health, and the School of Professional Studies.
-SCUHS programs include acupuncture and traditional Chinese medicine (TCM), which are regarded by the mainstream medicine and science communities as pseudoscience.
+Southern California University of Health Sciences (SCU) is a private university in Whittier, California and Phoenix, Arizona specializing in the health sciences.
+Academics are organized into three schools: the Los Angeles College of Chiropractic, the College of Eastern Medicine, and the College of Science & Integrative Health.
 The university is accredited by the WASC Senior College and University Commission.
+SCU programs include acupuncture and traditional Chinese medicine (TCM).

 History

-Originally a chiropractic school, SCUHS began as Los Angeles College of Chiropractic (LACC) at its founding on October 18, 1911 by Dr. Charles Cale and his wife Linnie Cale.
+Originally a chiropractic school, SCU began as Los Angeles College of Chiropractic (LACC) at its founding on October 18, 1911 by Dr. Charles Cale and his wife Linnie Cale.
 The first graduating class had only three students, and classes were taught in the Cales' private residence.
 By 1912, the school had moved to an opera house in Los Angeles and had grown to 113 students.

 In 1922, the Chiropractic Initiative Act of 1922 passed, allowing the state to create a board of chiropractic examiners.
 This act served as a catalyst for the creation of many other chiropractic institutions in California, most of which LACC would acquire within the next three decades.

 In the 1940s, the California Chiropractic Educational Foundation acquired several remaining colleges in California, including LACC.
 They reorganized the colleges, keeping the name Los Angeles College of Chiropractic, and moved the school's location to Glendale, California in 1950.
 In 1971 this campus received a $3 million renovation following damage sustained in the 1971 San Fernando earthquake.

 In 1981, the college moved to its current location in Whittier, California after purchasing a new 38-acre campus on the former site of Lowell High School.

 LACC was first accredited in 1993 by the Western Association of Schools and Colleges.
 It was the only chiropractic college accredited by the WASC at the time.

 From 1999 to 2000, LACC added a College of Acupuncture and Oriental Medicine and reorganized itself into the Southern California University of Health Sciences to house both programs.

-As of 2020, the university continued to grow, adding two new masters programs; Master of Science in Medical Science and a Master of Acupuncture and Chinese Medicine.
+As of 2020, the university continued to grow, adding a Master of Science in Medical Science program, as well as a Master of Acupuncture and Chinese Medicine and Ayurvedic Practitioner Certificates, which are forms of traditional medicine not widely accepted within mainstream medical and scientific communities.
 In addition, the university was restructured to include LACC, Accelerated Sciences Division, Physician Assistant Program, and Health Science Program.

 Academics

-The university's chiropractic program is based on the trimester system and is 10 trimesters long.
-LACC also offers three post-graduate residency programs in chiropractic: Diagnostic Imaging, Sports Medicine, and Primary Spine Care.
-The Doctor of Chiropractic degree program is accredited by the Commission on Accreditation of the Council on Chiropractic Education (CCE) and the California Board of Chiropractic Examiners.
+Southern California University of Health Sciences operates on a trimester system and emphasizes integrative whole-person healthcare, blending conventional biomedical science with complementary and alternative medicine modalities.
+The university offers eight doctoral degree programs across multiple health disciplines.
+The Doctor of Chiropractic degree programs are accredited by the Commission on Accreditation of the Council on Chiropractic Education (CCE) and the California Board of Chiropractic Examiners.

-SCUHS's School of Professional Studies (SPS) and Institute of Science (IOS) offer a comprehensive undergraduate science curriculum that leads to a B.S. in Biological Sciences.
+Other doctoral programs include the Doctor of Acupuncture and Chinese Herbal Medicine; Doctor of Physical Therapy; Doctor of Occupational Therapy (offered at both California and Phoenix campuses); Doctor of Whole Health Leadership; and Doctor of Medical Science.